henryjwillson/bean_drop_station/README.md

 - Operational Deployment

 ## Hardware (electrical & mechanical) test and selection
-Over a 2 year development cycle electronic hardware and mechnical hardware were tested continously in preparation for installation in a community and
+Over a 2 year development cycle electronic hardware and mechnical hardware were tested continously in preparation for installation in a community and daily public interaction.
+Components were tested robustly to meet a number of criteria, including reliability, accuracy, energy efficiency and cost.

+## Circuit Diagram & PCB Designs
+Circuit diagrams were produced as part of the full design cycle, and PCB's manufactured to increase ease of component integration.
+PCB's were designed with best practice in mind and designed around components and pcb connectors which had been robustly tested.

+## 3D CAD model and profile drawings for construction
+3D models were produced for all custom components and for the Bean Drop station as a whole.
+Components were added to the model before installation enabling identification of issues before installation.
+The model includes a number of technical profile drawings to allow easy manufacture and assembly of bean drop stations.

+## Construction of Bean Drop Station
+The construction of the Bean Drop Station has been designed and constructed in a way that allows easy maintenance, a crucial component as the Bean Drop stations will remain permenantly out in the field without the ability to transfer them back into a workshop.
+The construction is split into removable modules allowing easy construction and easy in field maintenance.

 ## Single board computer development
 A single board computer was used as the main unit to control the Bean Drop station.
 It acted as a Master communicating via I2C communcation protocol and serial communication to a number of micro-controllers.
 Interfaced with LCD Screens and e-paper displays, a number of switches/buttons and determined communications to be sent to database.
 The main program was written in python.